-There is only one choice, General beam-column the Gene
+There is only one choice, the General beam-column type this is the commonly used 12 degree of freedom finite element.

 ► Element group: the members can be sorted out into element groups for various purposes (selection, dominant results, sensitivity analysis etc.).